 - reduced T lymphocyte infiltration, meaning it stopped T cells from attacking the pancreas.

-Artificially increasing blood levels of B12, before and after pancreatitis induction in the mice, not only reduced the severity of the condition but promoted tissue repair after pancreatic injury.
+Artificially increasing blood levels of B12, before and after pancreatitis induction in the mice, not only reduced the severity of the condition but also promoted tissue repair after pancreatic injury.

 However, in the most recent study, vitamin B12’s protective effects in pancreatitis were not mediated the way the researchers expected, through the reduction of homocysteine or the glutathione pathways…